 Veterans are at risk of mesothelioma because the U.S. military relied on asbestos-containing products from the 1930s to the early 1980s.
 Any veteran that served in the military during this time could develop mesothelioma today.

 The military was one of the biggest consumers of asbestos because it helped keep bases, vehicles, and ships durable and fireproof.
-Veterans with the highest risk of mesothelioma include mechanics and shipyard workers as they regularly worked around asbestos-containing products.

 What are common symptoms of mesothelioma?

-Always consult with a doctor if you develop mesothelioma symptoms after asbestos exposure.
-Catching symptoms early on can help you get a diagnosis before the cancer has spread.
-This, in turn, may help you live longer as more treatments may be available.
+Noticing symptoms early on can help you get a diagnosis before the cancer has spread.
+This may help you live longer as additional treatments may be available during the earlier stages of the disease.

 Is mesothelioma always fatal?